 Aluminum is alloyed with small amounts of copper, magnesium, silicon, manganese and other elements to improve its strength and usefulness, mainly in the production of construction materials.
 This element is widely used in the manufacture of products, as well as in the structure of equipment that performs operations in any industrial process.
 Some examples of use are: doors, windows, food containers, kitchen utensils, locks, among others (1); and equipment such as tanks, distillation towers, ovens, mills, boilers, etc.

 This element has the curious characteristic of always remaining oxidized, due to the fact that it is highly reactive with oxygen.
-On its surface a micro-layer is formed, made up of aluminum oxide (alumina, Al2O3), it is silver in color (therefore oxidation is not noticeable as with iron or copper), and gives it properties that make it resistant to corrosion and different chemicals (except strong acids and bases).
+On its surface a micro layer is formed, made up of aluminum oxide (alumina, Al2O3), is silver-colored (therefore oxidation is not noticeable as with iron or copper), and gives it properties that make it resistant to corrosion and different chemicals (except strong acids and bases).
 Usually, an anodizing process is implemented to make it even more resistant, which is why aluminum is widely used in manufacturing materials for equipment, tools, electronic devices, etc.

 This element is considered non-toxic, since Mexican standards consider a permissible aluminum limit of up to 0.20 mg/l in drinking water (2).
 There is not enough information about whether aluminum significantly affects human health, because although the human body is always exposed to this element due to its abundance in the environment, there is no relationship with harmful health effects.